Brain Balance Achievement Center of Encino Has a Program for Children with Sensory Processing Disorder

 - Hyposensitivity - Children may seem fearless, inappropriately touching people and/or objects and putting themselves in dangerous situations due to their under-reaction to pain.

-The Brain Balance Achievement Center of Encino provides a drug-free approach to SPD therapy.
+The Brain Balance Achievement Center of Encino provides a drug-free approach to SPD help.
 We believe that the best way to address your child’s Sensory Processing Disorder is by addressing the disorder at its core rather than just attacking the symptoms.
 Our goal at Brain Balance Achievement Center of Encino is to help your child with their Sensory Processing Disorder by creating the best program for them.